 I learned early on that my skin – would at different times of my life – be interpreted as a threat, an unwanted visage of sorts.

 The pain of having the carefree days of childhood innocence interrupted by the subtle, sometimes blatant countenance of racism, bigotry & intolerance has faded with time, as my adaptions have allowed me to survive and in many cases, thrive.

-However, there is place in my psyche that serves a proverbial bookmark and I recall the event as if it were yesterday, my best friend in the 1st grade was a boy named Richard who was of Chinese ancestry, there was a hullabaloo in class about his upcoming birthday and many of our classmates had invitations to the party.
+My best friend in the 1st grade was a boy named Richard, who was of Chinese ancestry, there was a hullabaloo in class about his upcoming birthday and many of our classmates had invitations to the party.

 Puzzled about why I hadn’t received an invitation, I asked him about it and he informed me that I wouldn’t be able to come because his parents “didn’t like Black people”, there was a stunned silence of sorts on my part as I was powerless to respond and I continued on, not bothering to ask why, but knowing… that is just the way things are.

 In retrospect, it was moments like this that lead to enveloping myself in the “shield” as a defense mechanism which served to protect my sanity and sense of self.

 This shield that I’m alluding to is a mechanism that allows me to be reflective and nonplussed when confronted by the litany of micro-aggressions that are the norm rather than the exception for many a Black man.